Daiiruin/TodoList-React-Firebase/README.md

-# Firebase CRUD To-Do List with ReactJS and TypeScript
+#🔱Firebase CRUD To-Do List with ReactJS and TypeScript

 This is a simple To-Do List application built using ReactJS, TypeScript, and Firebase.
 It demonstrates the fundamental CRUD (Create, Read, Update, Delete) operations with Firebase as the backend for real-time data synchronization.